Teenage Mutant Ninja Turtles (arcade game): Commercial

 The arcade game was a blockbuster hit, especially in North America.
 Konami was unable to keep up with high demand and outsourced additional US manufacturing production to Dynamo Corp.
 The release of the Teenage Mutant Ninja Turtles film in March 1990 gave the arcade game a further boost in earnings.
 By early April 1990, Konami had sold over 20,000 arcade cabinets internationally outside of Japan, including over 14,000 cabinets sold in the United States, where it became the biggest arcade hit since Double Dragon (1987).
 By early May 1990, the game had sold 25,000 arcade cabinets in North America and Europe, with more units still in production to meet continued demand at the time.

 In North America, Teenage Mutant Ninja Turtles was the highest-grossing upright cabinet on the RePlay arcade charts from January through spring, summer and autumn to December 1990.
 During November and December, weekly coin drop earnings averaged $163 per cabinet.
 It ended the year as the highest-grossing dedicated arcade game of 1990 in the United States, and it won a Diamond award from the American Amusement Machine Association (AAMA) for sales achievement in 1990.

 The game was also a major hit in Europe, particularly the United Kingdom, where it was one of the top four highest-grossing arcade games during early 1990 (along with Tecmo World Cup '90, Super Masters, and Line of Fire).
 On Hong Kong's Bondeal charts, Teenage Mutant Ninja Turtles was the top-grossing dedicated arcade game from December 1989 to January 1990.
 In Australia, the game was a record-breaking arcade hit in 1990 with high earnings during its first six months on the market, which was unusual for licensed arcade games which typically disappeared after several months.
 In Japan, Game Machine listed Teenage Mutant Ninja Turtles as the fourth most popular arcade game of August 1990.

+The NES port Teenage Mutant Ninja Turtles II sold over 600,000 units in two weeks before Christmas 1990 and went on to sell over 1 million units as of 1991.
 The Xbox Live Arcade digital version of Teenage Mutant Ninja Turtles sold 984,271 units on the Xbox 360 console, as of 2011.